 And when you’re in the grocery store you are on edge.
 You are peering sideways at everyone who walks past.
 Because you have lost the ability to be like them.

 You hope no stranger speaks to you.
-And when someone comes up behind you, and, being merely friendly, tells you the fudge recipe is on the back of another brand, not the one you’re holding, they might as well have said there is a gunman on aisle 2.
+And when someone comes up behind you and tells you the fudge recipe is on the back of another brand, not the one you’re holding, they might as well have said there is a gunman on aisle 2.
+They were just being helpful.
+Friendly.